KnowledgeCaptureAndDiscovery/DISK-UI/docs/user-guide/write-hypothesis.md

 Then, select a question from the list.

 !!!
 Info
-    The questions are created by the Expert User.
+    The questions are created by the Advanced User.

 ## Question Variables